Choosing, Planting , Growing and Harvesting Culinary Herbs

 HERBACEOUS HERBS

-Evergreen varieties like Rosemary, Thyme and Sage require pruning at least once a year.
+Evergreen varieties of herb plants like Rosemary, Thyme and Sage require pruning at least once a year.
 Hopefully, you will be cutting often for the kitchen.
-If not, either in fall or early spring, you need to prune branches that are old and show no sign of new growth, those that are dead, and those lying on the ground or crossing other branches.
-When the branch of an evergreen herb reaches its maximum height (see our catalog for specifics) and starts to become woody, it will produce little new growth.
+If not, either in fall or early spring, you will need to prune branches that are old and show no sign of new growth, those that are dead, and those lying on the ground or crossing other branches.
+When the branch of an evergreen herb plant reaches its maximum height (see each plant’s page for specifics) and starts to become woody, it will produce little new growth.
 If there are other shorter and healthier branches, the tall woody branches should be removed.
 This brings more light and energy to the best part of the plant.
 When harvesting an evergreen herb for the soup pot, cut only about one third of the foliage at a time.
 Always cut the stem to a section that still has growth showing.
 These pruning practices are vital to the longevity of the plant.

-All of the herbs mentioned under Herbaceous and Evergreen are perennial herbs.
+All of the herb plants mentioned under Herbaceous and Evergreen are perennial herbs.
 This means they live more than two years.
 Some of the culinary herbs are annuals.
 These include Basil, Chervil, Cilantro and Dill.
-The life cycle of an annual demands that it produces seed each year before it dies.
+The life cycle of an annual herb plant demands that it produces seed each year before it dies.
 The best way to have a continual supply of most of these is to plant new plants every four to six weeks during the growing season.
 Once an annual starts to make flowers it is difficult if not impossible to make it return to the production of leaves.
-And, when a plant is making flowers, it is NOT making leaves.
+And, when a culinary herb plant is making flowers, it is NOT making great or large leaves.
+Also when an herb plant begins to flower the leaves can yellow or become bitter making them less desirable for cooking.

 BAY: 1 plant, at least.
 Grow it in a pot and bring it in for the winter in you have to; a bay tree is an absolute must.

-ENGLISH or GARDEN THYME: 4 plants.
+ENGLISH THYME 4 plants.
 These are small plants and you might want to let one flower (for garnish and for the bees) while harvesting from the other 3.

-MINT: 1 good Spearmint like Mint the Best or Kentucky Colonel Mint and 1 nice Peppermint.
+MINT 1 good Spearmint like Kentucky Colonel Mint and 1 nice Peppermint.

 USING YOUR CULINARY HERBS

 Using fresh from the garden herbs is definitely the ultimate reward for the hard working gardener.
-It is almost impossible to use all of the great bounty these simple plants provide.
+It is almost impossible to use all of the great bounty these simple herb plants provide.
 All summer and fall, the fresh cuttings for the kitchen are taken for granted.
-Wandering through the gardens and picking the herbs that will highlight tonight's meal becomes routine.
-The winter comes and the reliance focuses on what has been preserved.
+Wandering through the gardens and picking the herbs that will highlight tonight’s meal becomes routine.
+When winter comes, however, the reliance focuses on what has been preserved.

-You probably already know from first hand experience what dries well and what doesn't.
-Whenever I cut for the kitchen, I always cut too much.
+You probably already know from first hand experience what dries well and what doesn’t.
+Whenever I cut herbs for the kitchen, I always cut too much.
 Those snippings not used end up in a special dish my son made in Boy Scouts at camp one summer.
-When I don't have time to run out to the garden, those pieces, now dry, end up in the pot.
+When I don’t have time to run out to the garden, those pieces, now dry, end up in the pot.
 Some of them have rich concentrated flavor when dried and some taste like dust or grass.
+Below is a handy guide for which herb plants to dry and which to freeze.

 Angelica: Dry roots the first year, leaves and stems the second spring.